longjin-lanyan/GenshinRepository/README.md

 (This repository is a branch repository.
 I have fixed the issue where connections for versions 4.0.0-4.2.0 could not be accessed, replaced them with package download links, and added a Chinese translation for use by Chinese users)

-This repository includes direct links to Genshin Impact updates.
-With this, it allows you to download Genshin Impact updates without a launcher, but using a download manager (like IDM, FDM, XDM, uGet, etc.).
+This repository contains direct download links for all versions of OSREL 1.0.0-5.5.0 (including beta versions, but not completely, some versions are missing).
+Thank you for downloading Genshin Impact from this repository.
+Updates have been stopped due to Mihoyo's update method.
+Future versions can be downloaded through the Mihoyo Downloader [米哈游下载器(hoyoverse_Download)](https://github.com/Escartem/MeiBrowser?tab=readme-ov-file).
+Thank you again for visiting this repository.

 Thank you for entrusting this repository to download Genshin Impact data directly.
 With a heavy heart, I have to stop this for personal reasons.
 But don't worry; I'm sure you can do it yourself.
 Once again, thank you for trusting this repository.